slingr-stack/slingr-docs/content/en/extending/extending-platform/create_your_own.md

 ---
-title: "Create your own endpoints"
+title: "Create your own legacy services"
 lead: "Here you will find information to create your own endpoints to add more features to your app."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00